Read This First

 Prompt 1: What is orthogonality (causal independence) in the context of scientific research, and how is it commonly established?

-The anchors here are NOTE, The term orthogonal is derived from Greek, meaning a straight angle, and Experimental Design.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep NOTE, The term orthogonal is derived from Greek, meaning a straight angle, and Experimental Design in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-The added methodological insight is that Orthogonality should be judged by how it handles error.
+The methodological question in Orthogonality is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 Factorial Designs